hapax/hapax.github.io/assets/bhqc.md

 the information it was storing.
-Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy, uninformative process like the light from a hot coal or an incandenscent light bulb.
+Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy, uninformative process like the light from a hot coal or an incandenscent light globe.
+It's like our black hole computer is producing a random sequence of
+$0$s and $1$s.
-This means that when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole when the black hole evaporates.
+If this is true, then when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole evaporates.
 They take their secrets to the grave.

 But recall that quantum computers operate in a *reversible* fashion.